Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 Currently supported environments:

-- Node.js version 8.x.x or higher
+- LTS versions of Node.js
 - Latest versions of Safari, Chrome, Edge and Firefox

 You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/azure/storage/tables/table-storage-quickstart-portal) or an [Azure CosmosDB database](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.